CJB-2702/Armada-PBMS/Design/phase2_AssetDetails/Phase2ModelDocument.md

 ### 2. Detail Table System Architecture

 The detail table system provides a flexible, extensible approach to storing detailed specifications and configurations:

+#### Master Detail Tables (Unified Registry)

+**AllAssetDetail**
+- Master table that acts as a registry for all asset detail records
+- Provides a single point of querying all details for an asset
+- Contains: `table_name`, `row_id`, `asset_id`, audit fields
+- Automatically populated when asset detail records are created

+**AllModelDetail**
+- Master table that acts as a registry for all model detail records
+- Provides a single point of querying all details for a model
+- Contains: `table_name`, `row_id`, `make_model_id`, audit fields
+- Automatically populated when model detail records are created

 #### Detail Table Sets (Configuration Containers)